I'll Never Tire of You: History

 The Cy Walter Centennial Celebration, held at the Cutting Room in New York City on September 27, 2015, was featured in a Broadway World article two days later.
 The article mentioned that I'll Never Tire of You was performed "with conversational esprit" during the celebration, by tenor Doug Bowles and pianist Alex Hassan.

 Cy Walter's piano version of "I'll Never Tire of You" was part of the now-defunct NBC Radio Network music.
 It was recorded on RCA Thesaurus transcription discs for the sole purpose of broadcasting on radio stations.
 These discs, which were advertised in magazines like Down Beat and others, provided material—from station-identification jingles and commercials to full-length programs—for use by local stations, which were affiliates of one of the radio networks.
 Efforts were made as early as 1936 to consolidate the RCA Victor transcription service with NBC's independent transcription service within the NBC radio network.
 NBC's Thesaurus catalog system and library of recordings was not completely merged with RCA's catalog until 1939 when the consolidation was completed in an effort to compete with rival transcription services which were available at the Mutual, Columbia and World Broadcasting Systems.

-The other two composers of "I'll Never Tire of You", Jimmy Dobson and Richard Kollmar, also had illustrious creative careers.
-Although Kollmar was also noted for being the husband of the noted columnist Dorothy Kilgallen, he was a talented singer, actor, and producer.
+The other two composers of "I'll Never Tire of You", Jimmy Dobson and Richard Kollmar, also had creative careers.
+Although Kollmar was also noted for being the husband of the noted columnist Dorothy Kilgallen, he also worked as a singer, actor, and producer.
 (For 18 years, Kollmar and Kilgallen worked together in a syndicated radio program called Breakfast with Dorothy and Dick.
 According to an article in Irish America magazine, "Fans all over the country listened to the couple's banter about their night life, children, and china patterns.")